usnav/React-Login-Project/README.md

 In this project we will create a login which will reach out to an auth through redirection.

-The colors in our mind are blue, purple, and green for front-end

 We will use hooks and components with our backend to be more smoothly running.